Looking to apply for a Development & Operations grant? Here’s some inspiration for the types of activities we’ve supported in the past.

 Need help with your grant application?

-Get in touch with our Grant Support Team – they are always happy to answer your questions and provide advice on your project idea and what you should include in your application before you submit.
-The earlier you do this, the better!
+Our Grant Support Team are always happy to answer your questions and provide advice on your project idea and what you should include in your application.
+Also remember to visit our Frequently Asked Questions, Tips for Applications and see the other successful grants we have awarded in recent rounds.